KrisSiegel/msngr.js/README.md

 msngr.emit({ topic: "Addition", add: { } }, { number1: 5, number2: 2 });
 ```

+Note that what is typically supplied to the action's property in the message object is any related options the particular action may need.
+In this add example nothing was necessary so an empty object was passed in but for others, such as the dom action, you would pass in an array of html selectors.

 ## API
 Below are the methods exposed via the msngr object, their parameters and return values.